DHTMLX/docs-suite/docs/calendar/api/calendar_thismonthonly_config.md

 # thisMonthOnly

-@short: hides dates of the previous/next months relative to the currently displayed one
+@short: Optional.
+Hides dates of the previous/next months relative to the currently displayed one

 @signature: {'thisMonthOnly?: boolean;'}